jamesdidathing/cloud-site/src/blog/my-first-blog.md

 ### CloudFront Caching vs Real-Time Updates

-**The Problem**: When it came to creating some tests for my website and its functions, I found that the visitor counter was causing them to fail.
-It turns out that CloudFront was caching it's response for 60 seconds, meaning if you refreshed within this time frame - it would not update the counter!
-This was mainly a problem for my tests, but also made the website feel a bit broken.
+**Problem**: When it came to creating some tests for my website and its functions, I found that the visitor counter was causing them to fail.
+It turns out that CloudFront was caching it's response for 60 seconds, meaning if you refreshed within this time frame, it would not update the counter!
+This was mainly a problem for my tests, but also made the website feel a bit... broken.

-**The Solution**: I had to balance performance with freshness.
-After testing, I settled on a 15-second cache - short enough to feel responsive, long enough to reduce Lambda costs and fix my tests.
-I had to adjust my tests to allow for this refresh to take place.
+**Solution**: After testing, I settled on a 15-second cache.
+This was short enough to feel responsive, but long enough to reduce Lambda costs and fix my tests.
+I had to adjust my tests to allow for this refresh to take place with a simple sleep statement.

-### Challenge 2: Moving from Console to Infrastructure as Code
+### Moving from Console to Infrastructure as Code

-**The Problem**: Working through the challenge, it starts with just using the AWS Console (click buttons on a UI).
+**Problem**: Working through the challenge, it starts with just using the AWS Console (click buttons on a UI).
 This was great for learning and seeing what I was actually doing, but what happens if I need to share what I have done?
 What if we need to version control the settings we've used?
+It is pretty time consuming to do all of that through a web browser interface.

-**The Solution**: This is where we use Infrastructure as Code with a tool such as **Terraform**.
-I had to import every resource we used - S3 buckets, Lambda functions, API Gateway, CloudFront distribution, Route 53 records, and more.
-Each resource type had different import syntax.
-It took __HOURS__ of careful work, but in the end it was worth it.
-Once set up, we could implement new changes really easily and redeploy.
-Even better, we can version control it.
+**Solution**: This is where we use Infrastructure as Code with a tool called **Terraform**.
+I had to import every resource we used (S3 buckets, Lambda functions, API Gateway, CloudFront distribution, Route 53 records...), and each resource type had different import syntax.
+It took genuinley __hours__ of work, but once set up we could implement new changes really easily and redeploy.
+Plus, we can even version control it.

 **Lesson Learned**: Start with Infrastructure as Code from day one.
 Migrating later is painful.
 But doing it taught me how Terraform state management works at a deep level.

-### Challenge 5: Python Dependency Management
+### Python Dependency Management

-**The Problem**: I started with pip and requirements.txt (for my own ease, bigger projects I would not start with this), but managing dependencies across local development, CI/CD, and Lambda deployment was messy.
+**Problem**: I started with pip and requirements.txt (for my own ease, bigger projects I would not start with this), but managing dependencies across local development, CI/CD, and Lambda deployment was messy.
 Different environments had different package versions.

-**The Solution**: I migrated to `uv` and `pyproject.toml`.
+**Solution**: I migrated to `uv` and `pyproject.toml`.
 This gave me proper dependency separation (production vs dev), lockfiles for reproducibility, and much faster installs.
 The `uv.lock` file ensures everyone gets identical package versions.
 I'm a big fan of `uv` and have used it quite a lot in my career, so this was always going to be the solution.

 **Lesson Learned**: Modern Python tooling makes a huge difference (especially ones written in Rust).
-Invest time in proper dependency management early - it pays off in reliability and team collaboration.
+Something I have tried to do is keep up to date with new technology to use, and not settle for the ones I already know.

-### Challenge 5: Enriched Metadata
+### Enriched Metadata

-**The Problem**: Towards the end of the challenge, I decided to introduce some Python pipelines for extracting and analysing the visitor event data I was collecting.
-I quickly realised this was not working as intended though, one of the main stats I wanted to track was **where** my vistors were visiting from.
+**Problem**: Towards the end of the challenge, I decided to introduce some Python pipelines for extracting and analysing the visitor event data I was collecting.
+I quickly realised this was not working as intended though, one of the main stats I wanted to track was __where__ my vistors were visiting from.
 The approach I originally used was not getting this data though.
 I wanted to fix this, but also include some more metadata to each visit which I might find useful.

-**The Solution**: I used the IP of each visit to gather more data, like the country, ISP and even the city.
+**Solution**: I used the IP of each visit to gather more data, like the country, ISP and even the city.
 Obviously this data can be skewed (VPN's exist) but it's a good indication generally of where the visits are coming from.
 Especially if I apply for a job, I can see if I get a visit from the city the job is in!
-This data is never shared and is only used for myself.

 **Lesson Learned**: Metadata enrichment is a great approach for a more data engineering pipeline, and there are tons of tools out there to use to help with this.